weakish/gister/README.md

 [gist]: https://github.com/defunkt/gist
 [defunkt]: https://github.com/defunkt

-You can also use `gisetr` to sync your gists between gist.github.com and your machine.
+You can also use `gister` to sync your gists between gist.github.com and your machine.

 Dependencies